airbnb/javascript/react_redux/README.md

   - Use arrow functions to close over local variables.

+  > Why?
+It creates a new function on each render, which is desirable.

     ```typescript
     const ItemList = (props: Props): JSX.Element => {
       return (